Main Content Anchor

 • learn something new.

 Connection with people is how we maintain good social health.
-Through these times of uncertainty and social isolation, it is more important than ever that we stay connected with our family and friends.
-This could be a phone call, text, online chat or talking to a neighbour.
+It is important that we stay connected with our family and friends especially during challenging times.
+This could be with a phone call, text, online chat, talking to a neighbour or a social activity.

-Doing some form of exercise is an easy and free way to boost both your mental and physical health, and now is the ideal time to mix things up and try a new activity.
+Doing some form of exercise is an easy and free way to boost both your mental and physical health.
+To keep things interesting try a new activity.
 Getting outdoors to be active will help keep your mental health on track and give your body its daily dose of Vitamin D (important for strong bones, muscles and overall health).

-It is also important to maintain regular healthy habits during isolation:
+It is also important to maintain regular healthy habits :

 • eat healthy foods